About the Foundation

 The UK Stem Cell Foundation was set up in 2005 to speed up the progress of promising stem cell research and technology into treatments and therapies for patients.
 It is the only UK charity to focus specifically on stem cell research as a potential treatment for a wide range of conditions and diseases.

-However the work of these experts is being held back due to a lack of funding that enables their early stage research to reach clinical trial.
-Clinical trial is where the safety and efficacy of stem cell treatments are tested before they can become treatments for patients.
+However the work of these experts is being held back due to a lack of funding to enable their early stage research to reach clinical trial.
+Clinical trial is where the safety and efficacy of stem cell treatments are tested before they can become mainstream treatments for patients.

-Since we set up in 2005, we have helped over £14 million to be invested in stem cell research projects in the UK through a combination of fundraising, co-funding and collaboration.
+"We have helped over £20 million to be invested in stem cell research projects in the UK through a combination of fundraising, co-funding and collaboration."